Home

 • Granddaughter Mildred M. Gaumer (1912-2002) was born in about 1912 in Allentown.
 She was a star basketball player for Allentown High School and then accepted a job as a secretary with Carrier Engineering Corporation.
 At the age of 25, on Oct.
 29, 1937, she wedded James F. Quigg (March 4, 1909-1959), son of James K. and Anna (Mitchell) Quigg of Bethlehem.
 The nuptials were held at St. Peter's Lutheran Church, officiated by Rev. Warren C. Heinly.
 Only immediate family members attended.
 They were the parents of Patricia Derrico and Susan Jane Jaxheimer.
 James was a graduate of West Chester State Teachers College and was an assistant athletic coach there for a period of time.
 He went on to work as a safety supervisor with Bethlehem Steel Corporation.
 On the Democratic ticket, he was a elected a member of Fountain Hill Borough Council but died before he could assume office.
 A massive heart attack at the age of 50 claimed his life on Dec.
 15, 1959.
 Burial was in Fountain Hill Cemetery.
 Said the Allentown Morning Call, "Quigg's death raises the problem of naming a new councilman.
 After the reorganization meeting on Jan.
 4, council has 30 days in which to choose a successor.
 If council does not name one within the specified time, the county court will take over the matter of selection.
 Under the law, council must choose the new councilman from First Ward from which Quigg was elected."
 Mildred survived him by more than four decades.
 She supported herself with employment at Woodring-Roberts Corporation in Bethlehem.
 They were members of Cathedral Church of the Nativity in Bethlehem.
 As a widow, Mildred continued to make a home at 738 Seneca Street in Fountain Hill.
 At the age of 90, Mildred succumbed in her ome on Feb.
 9, 2002.
 In an obituary in the Morning Call, the family asked that any donations in her memory be made to the Parkinson's Disease Foundation.

-• Grandson John K. "Jack" Gaumer (1913?-1995?) was born on or about Nov.
+• Grandson John Kenneth "Jack" Gaumer (1913-1995) was born on or about Nov.
 15, 1913 in Allentown.
 He served in the U.S. Navy and completed tours of duty in Hawaii, China, the Philippine Islands and the Panama Canal Zone.
 Discharged in about 1934, he stayed in San Francisco, CA where friends considered him "down and out."
 In a chance meeting with former Allentown resident, Norma Capretti, also known as Norma Gabriel, a romance quickly sparked, and the couple planned to be wed.
-Norma was in San Francisco as part of a seven-month tour with a theatrical company.
+Norma was in San Francisco at the time as part of a seven-month tour with a theatrical company.
 But controversy soon arose when law enforcement began to suspect the pair of operating in a "bandit gang that specialized in stripping its victims after holding them up," reported the Allentown Morning Call.
 When detained by police, Norma gave her age as 26 and "declared she is a 'fan dancer' who never held anything up but the fan she uses in her dances....
 'I might be a strip dancer,' Miss Gabriel declared, 'but I am not a strip bandit'."
 John remained in San Francisco at 543 Broad Avenue but was in the news again in December 1955 when arrested in a narcotics case.
 Police had heard that he was "buying quantities of white powdered sugar from a San Pedro drug store," said the Morning Call.
 "This substance is used to 'cut' pure heroin, in other words to dilute it, they said.
 Following this lead, they searched Gaumer's room and turned up a complete outfit for self-injection of narcotics.
 Numerous scabs were found on his arms, they said."
-By 1971, he had moved to San Jose, CA. Evidence suggests that he may have been the same John K. Gaumer who died in Melbourne, Brevard County, FL on March 1, 1995, with burial in Eau Gallie Cemetery.
+By 1971, he had moved to San Jose, CA. He died in Melbourne, Brevard County, FL on March 1, 1995, with burial in Eau Gallie Cemetery.

 • Granddaughter Lorraine C. Gaumer (1919- ? ) was born in about 1919.
 As a young woman, she worked at Grand-Silver Five and Ten Cent Store.
 On Feb.
 15, 1941, she was united in matrimony with Malcolm Hahn ( ? - ? ), son of Herman Hahn of Forest Hills, Long Island, NY.
 The wedding was held in St. Peter's Lutheran Church on Hanover Avenue, by the hand of Rev. Warren C. Heinly.
 The newlyweds established their residence on Long Island at 88-03 69th Road in Forest Hills, with Malcolm employed by New York City Transit Company.
 She married a second time on June 24, 1950 to roofer James T. Dyer ( ? - ? ) of 6435 Admiral Avenue, Middle Village, Long Island.
 The nuptials were performed in the office of alderman William H. Schellhammer.
 Circa 1959, the Dyers' home was in Brooklyn, NY.